bekhruzmd/strokeshield/README.md

 # StrokeGuard: AI-powered detection when seconds matter By Abubakr and Bekhruz

-StrokeGuard is an advanced AI-powered stroke detection platform that combines cutting-edge technologies to provide real-time health monitoring and early warning signs of stroke.
+StrokeShield is an advanced AI-powered stroke detection platform that combines cutting-edge technologies to provide real-time health monitoring and early warning signs of stroke.
 By analyzing facial asymmetry, posture anomalies, and speech patterns, the system offers comprehensive stroke risk assessment.

 ## Key Features